syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 # Custom bookmark in .NET MAUI PDF Viewer

-A PDF document may optionally have custom bookmarks that allow the user to bookmark pages and navigate them.
-The PDF viewer control displays these custom bookmarks in a list of page elements.
+A PDF document may optionally have custom bookmarks that allow the user to bookmark pages and navigate to them.
+The PDF viewer control displays these custom bookmarks in outline view.

 ## Showing/hiding the custom bookmark